urbansim/LBNL_DEMOS/README.md

 The DEMOS simulation will produce the following sets of data and results:
  - A synthetic population file containing the evolved synthetic population throughout the simulation years in `h5` format.

+# Copyright Notice

+DEMographic MicrOSimulation (DEMOS) Copyright (c) 2025, UrbanSim Inc.  All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

 The file can be used to generate summary statistics on population characteristics for each of the simulated years.